 Common Myths About Welfare

-Misconceptions are often the result of misunderstandings and incorrect assumptions, and the many myths about welfare are no different.
+Misconceptions are often the result of misunderstandings and incorrect assumptions, and the many myths about welfare are no exception.

-These phrases have practically become synonymous with “lazy” or “dumb” in today’s society, which is a very unfair stereotype.
-Rather than simply learning what the most common myths about welfare are, let’s figure out why they are untrue.
+These phrases have practically become synonymous with “lazy” or “dumb” in today’s society, an unfair stereotype.
+Let’s explore the most common myths about welfare, and figure out why they are untrue.

 Myth 1: People on welfare don’t have to work